vrcAlbert/documentation-api/source/php/configuration/application/crud.rst

 :validation:       (optional) ``array`` rules used to validate the field.
 :expert:           (optional) ``boolean`` Should the field be visible only to expert users?
 Default ``false``.
 :show_when:        (optional) ``callable`` Custom callback function to alter the visibility of the field.
 Must return ``true`` for the field to be shown.
+:populate:         (optional) ``callable`` Custom callback function to set value(s) of the field.
+Takes the item as param.
+:before_save:      (optional) ``callable`` Custom callback function to perform changes on the field before saving it.
+Takes the item and validated POST content as params.

 To choose how the field is displayed, you only need to specify either ``form`` (a native HTML ``<input>``) or a ``renderer`` (like a date picker or a wysiwyg), you don't need both.
 If both keys are filled, the renderer